 Population should seek quick medical care after suspected dengue, says CRM-PI

-The Regional Council of Medicine of Piauí (CRM-PI) released this Wednesday (20) a note warning about the need to prevent and seek rapid medical care in case of suspected dengue.
+The Regional Council of Medicine of Piau (CRM-PI) released this Wednesday (20) a note warning about the need to prevent and seek quick medical care in case of suspected dengue.

 Transmission occurs through the bite of the female Aedes Aegypti mosquito.
 The state faces an explosion of dengue cases.
-According to the State Department of Health of Piauí (Sesapi), about 80% of breeding sites are located inside homes, in places with standing water.
+According to the Piau State Health Department (Sesapi), about 80% of breeding sites are located inside homes, in places with standing water.

 According to the CRM, the increase in cases is already affecting health units.
-“Hospitals and health posts in Teresina and other municipalities are increasingly crowded and to avoid lack of adequate care for everyone, we need to follow the instructions of health managers”, he said in a note.
+“Hospitals and health posts in Teresina and other municipalities are increasingly crowded and to avoid a lack of adequate care for everyone, we need to follow the instructions of health managers,” he said in a statement.

 According to the Regional Council of Medicine, data from the Municipal Health Foundation of Teresina, show that from January 2 to April 16 of this year, 2,031 cases of dengue were reported in Teresina and three deaths from the disease have been recorded this year.